How Much Does a Business Coach Cost?

 by Steve Chiama, ActionCOACH of Western Fairfax

-The first question people ask when they are thinking about buying something is to find out - how much does it cost.
-The are usually thinking - cash out of pocket.
+The first question people ask when they are thinking about buying something is to ask - how much does it cost?
+They are usually thinking - cash out of pocket.
 And that is a normal concern.

-However, in the case of business coaching ... it should produce profit.
-At least after a few months.
-So, another answer can be that coaching produces cash into your pocket.
+However, in the case of business coaching ... it should produce profit within a few months.
+So, another approach to that question can be; How much profit can I make from working with a business coach?

 For a coach to be worth the money at ANY price:

-> The client has to be willing to be coached.
+> The you have to want to be coached.

-> The outcome and results must be more important than their feelings or ego.
+> The getting your desired results must be more important than feelings or ego.

-If a business owner believes that doing things the same way they have always done them is more important than getting greater results—there is no reason to pursue business coaching at all.
-If this is their mindset then working with a business coach is not going to change anything.
+If a business owner believes that doing things the same way they have always done them is more important than getting better results—there is no reason to pursue business coaching at all.
+Working with a business coach is probably not going to improve anything.
+Results will stay the same.

 Trust is vital.
-If you don’t trust that the coach is dedicated to working for your best interest and helping you achieve exceptional results through their extensive knowledge and expertise, then you have chosen to work with the wrong business coach.
+If you don’t trust that the coach is dedicated to working for your best interest and helping you achieve exceptional results through their systems, knowledge, and expertise, then you have chosen to work with the wrong business coach.
 It’s critical that you share all information openly in a forum of trust so that your coach can help you effectively.

-Let’s examine typical price ranges and what substantiates the coaching investment.
-The factors for pricing of a business coach’s services begin with why you want a coach, what you want from a coach, and how you want your coaching to be provided.
+The factors for pricing of a business coach’s services begin with why you want a coach, what you want from a coach, and how you want your coaching to be provided:

 Why Are You Looking for a Coach?